pcy001/10x-cards/.ai/api-plan.md

 3. **Learning Session Management**:
    - Sessions track a user's progress through a set of flashcards
    - Flashcards are presented in order of priority (due first, then new)
+   - The client application shows only the front_content initially
+   - The user attempts to recall the answer, then uses the `/api/flashcards/{id}/review` GET endpoint to see the back_content
+   - The user self-assesses their performance and submits a review with a difficulty rating and correctness status
    - Session statistics are calculated at the end of each session
    - Incomplete sessions can be resumed later